gullintanni/gullintanni/README.md

 The safety that Gullintanni provides is only as good as the test suite that you run.
-While using a merge bot will prevent a lot of issues in your repository's release branches you can never fully prevent transient bugs from making their way into the codebase.
+While using a merge bot will prevent a lot of issues in your repository's release branches, you can never fully prevent transient bugs from making their way into the codebase.

 One potential downside to Gullintanni's workflow is the serialization of